slowernews/wisdom-tldr/chapters/2-1_relation_cooperation.md

 Hints:

-- If you can afford the dinner you can afford the tip.
+- If you can afford the dinner, you can afford the tip.
-- Always give best in class.
-Practical luxuries make better gifts than merchandise branded with your company’s logo.
+- Always give best-in-class.
+Practical luxuries make better gifts than branded merchandise.
-- A low value gift may have the opposite effect.
+- A low-value gift may have the opposite effect.

 > *"A bit of fragrance clings to the hand that gives flowers." (...)
 "A candle loses nothing by lighting another candle." (...)